 Sector Groups are set up to cover specific sectors, such as whitefish, and include supply chain members with a direct interest in the subject.
-The groups do not directly support FIPs, but act as a forum for information exchange and discussion, develop procurement specifications, and identify new areas of work in the future.
+The groups do not directly support fishery improvement projects, but act as a forum for information exchange and discussion, develop procurement specifications, and identify new areas of work in the future.

 A Supplier Roundtable provides a geographical focus to a group of high- to medium-risk fisheries within a single (or otherwise defined) sector and acts to support FIP activity where it can.
 A roundtable typically includes processors, importers, and others that buy direct from a specific sector in a specific region (retailers or other stakeholders can be participants depending on circumstances, but primary producers generally participate at project level).
 The roundtables act to:

-- Provide advice, technical briefings, and evaluations to individual industry-led FIPs, where required
+• Provide advice, technical briefings, and evaluations to individual industry-led FIPs

-Each SR oversees (to varying extents) a portfolio of FIPs; some are 3rd party and some are SFP FIPs where industry has assumed a leadership role.
-In the absence of a central global FIP portal, SFP has agreed to provide host URL links and post some of the 3rd party reports on a temporary basis.
+Each SR tracks and monitors (to varying extents) a portfolio of FIPs; some are 3rd party and some are SFP FIPs where industry has assumed a leadership role.
+In the absence of a central global FIP portal, SFP has also undertaken to provide URL links and host some of the 3rd party reports on a temporary basis.
 SFP encourages use of the standardized reporting templates, but we recognize that this will depend on industry capacity and can take time.